Skip to Content

 To get to the marine park, grab a taxi which should cost approximately USD 12.00 one-way.
 But throw away your ideas of a “real” national park, which I associate with Yosemite or Yellowstone.
 This park is over-commercialized and does little to preserve what’s natural.

-The entrance fee is USD 21.00 for adults and USD 14.00 for children (3 to 11 years).
-It includes swimming, a sea lion show, exotic flower gardens, a crocodile exhibit, and the use of umbrellas and chairs.
+The entrance fee includes swimming, a sea lion show, exotic flower gardens, a crocodile exhibit, and the use of umbrellas and chairs.
+However, additional fees are required for ziplining, tequila tasting, snorkel equipment rental, snub, spa treatments, and excursions at the Dolphin Discovery.

 Scattered around the large park, the replica Mayan artwork is impressive and looks authentic.
 Snorkeling off the coast offers chances to view some underwater sculptures of the Virgin Mary and a 14-foot-tall statue of Christ.
-At the park, the cruise ships are viewable across the water.

 7. Snorkeling Or Diving At Palancar Reef